nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

 We will be using `ExampleModel` as a relatively simple and hands-on example throughout this guide to better your understanding of the migration process.

-!!!important
+### Before you Begin
+!!! warning
+    You **must** perform these steps before proceeding.
+Failing to follow them properly could result in data loss. **Always** backup your database before performing any migration steps.

 Before you follow the guide, please make sure that these operations are completed:
 1. Make sure your working Nautobot is on Version 1.5.x with baseline migrations all run.
 2. Stop Nautobot Server.
+3. Create a backup of your Nautobot database.
+(Check out the [Export Data Guide](../installation/migrating-from-postgresql.md#export-data-from-postgresql) for this operation)
-        3. Update installed version of Nautobot to 2.0.0.
+4. Update installed version of Nautobot to 2.0.0.
-        4. Run `nautobot-server migrate dcim 0030_migrate_region_and_site_data_to_locations`.
-(This step will ensure that `("dcim", "0030_migrate_region_and_site_data_to_locations")` is applied to your Nautobot instance and that `("dcim", "0034_remove_region_and_site")` is **not** applied.)
+5. Run `nautobot-server migrate dcim 0030_migrate_region_and_site_data_to_locations`.
+(This operation will ensure that `("dcim", "0030_migrate_region_and_site_data_to_locations")` is the latest migration applied to your Nautobot instance and that `("dcim", "0034_remove_region_and_site")` is **not** applied. **Failure to complete this step will result in data loss**)
 After you complete those operations, follow the guide below for each of your installed apps to:
 1. Make all necessary migration files for each app.
 2. Run `nautobot-server migrate [app_name]` to apply those migration files to each app.
 3. Finally, Start Nautobot Server after **all** the migration files are applied and **all** your affected apps are updated.

 ### Add Location Fields to Site and Region Related Data Models